-6.3 Internship Opportunity Fund
+7.3 Internship Opportunity Fund

-Students who accept internships that do not qualify for funding under the Federal Work Study (FWS) program, either because the student does not have federal financial aid eligibility or because the employer and/or the job does not meet federal regulations for FWS eligibility, may apply to the Heinz College

-Internship Opportunity Fund (IOF) for consideration of awards to help support non-paying and low paying internships.
+Students who are required to complete internships and accept internships that do not qualify for funding under the Federal Work Study (FWS) program, either because the student does not have federal financial aid eligibility or because the employer and/or the job does not meet federal regulations for FWS eligibility, may apply to the Heinz College Internship Opportunity Fund (IOF) for consideration of awards to help support non-paying and low paying internships.
 Students are never eligible to receive both IOF and FWS funds to subsidize the same position.